SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_4-create-analytic-model/dsp_modeling_4-create-analytic-model.md

     ![Data Builder Analytic Model](./images-dsp_modeling_4-create-analytic-model/DS_AM_Dimension.png)

  5. When accessing this data model, Datasphere will automatically create the necessary database joins to let users drill-down by even the farthest of dimensions.
 This way, modelers can carefully design what parts of the data model to expose for a given analytics use case.
-Check that the attributes `CITY`, `COUNTRY` and `REGION` are selected as visible attributes by clicking on the dimension `ÀDDRESSID` (`T_ADDRESSES_<USER_ID>`).
+Check that the attributes `CITY`, `COUNTRY` and `REGION` are selected as visible attributes by clicking on the dimension `ADDRESSID` (`T_ADDRESSES_<USER_ID>`).

     ![Data Builder Analytic Model](./images-dsp_modeling_4-create-analytic-model/DS_AM_Address.png)